 Specialist choice subjects include a double credit dissertation by writing or by practical work subject that exhibits the range of skills attained by the student.
-Academic depth and critical understanding of society achieved through core subjects, Modern Society, Sociology of the Media and Media Research, and Cultural Studies.
+Academic depth and critical understanding of society is achieved through core subjects, Modern Society, Sociology of the Media and Media Research, and Cultural Studies.

-During this year you will be producing high-level professional media work.
+During this year you will be producing high level professional media work.
 Competencies developed at this stage will benefit you in your a post-college career or to further academic study.